![]() |

 In 1235, when Mechthild was in her twenties, she joined the Beguine sisterhood, as many women mystics of the time did in Germany and the Low Countries.
 As a Beguine she led a life of simplicity, service, and spiritual practice.

 Her confessor, Heinrich of Halle, convinced her to write down her ongoing mystical visions.
-This project took many years as it was interrupted by periods of sickness and having to deal with the attacks of religious critics.
-She only completed this work in about 1282, a few years before her death, and just after she joined an order of Cistercian nuns at Helfta.
+This project took many years as it was interrupted by periods of sickness and also attacks by religious critics.
+She finally completed the work in about 1282, a few years before her death, and just after she joined an order of Cistercian nuns at Helfta.

-This book, The Flowing Light of the Godhead, describes the experience of unio mystica (mystical union) in terms of the sacred marriage between the soul as the Bride and Christ as the Bridegroom.
+Her book, The Flowing Light of the Godhead, describes experiences of unio mystica (mystical union) as the sacred marriage, with the soul as the Bride and Christ as the Bridegroom.
 Her poetry stands out as among the most elevated mystical love poetry in the German language, drawing comparisons to the Sufi poets of the Middle East and the Bhakti poets of India.

 The great Italian poet Dante is said to have been greatly inspired by Mechthild's writing, and some have suggested that that he based his character Matilda in his Divine Comedy on her.